kirill-konshin/next-redux-wrapper/README.md

 </details>

-:warning: **Since hydration can happen both on first visit and on subsequent navigation (then hydration will be asynchronous) `getSomeValue` has to safely handle empty store state.
+:warning: **Since hydration can happen both on first visit and on subsequent navigation (then hydration will be asynchronous) `getSomeValue` selector has to safely handle empty store state.
 Component will be rendered twice, with empty state, and after hydration.
 Write selectors like so `export const getSomeValue = createSelector(getAnotherValue, s => s?.someValue);`.**.

 You can use `hydrating` variable to understand the status of the hydration and show loading screen if needed.